Last Updated on January 20, 2022 by Aenia Amin

 When weighing the differences between TMDSAS, AMCAS, and AACOMAS, we urge applicants to do their research ahead of time: review the questions on all three applications to see what questions are being asked.

 The essay/personal statement prompts among the application services are similar, but are phrased differently enough to necessitate advanced planning.
-Review the personal statements/essay prompts required by TMDSAS for medical, dental, and veterinary applicants on page 35 of the TMDSAS Application Handbook.
+Review the personal statements/essay prompts required by TMDSAS for medical, dental, and veterinary applicants on the TMDSAS Application Handbook.

 The TMDSAS Application Handbook is a robust resource that guides applicants through the process and explains the steps you should take to navigate past common mistakes and prevent processing delays.